Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Introduction

 Detailed multi-wavelength studies of individual groups provide key information on the scatter in scaling relations, but are expensive.
 Fortunately, a great deal can be learned by characterising their average scaling relations, which can be obtained by considering the properties of ensembles of groups (i.e. stacking signals of subsets selected by some observable, such as stellar mass, etc.).
 Thanks to wide-area surveys in X-ray, optical and millimetre wavelengths, such scaling relations can now be measured with good precision.
 However, in stacking analyses object selection becomes particularly important, as the interpretation relies on an understanding of the underlying population.
 For instance, X-ray-selected samples may be biased if they preferentially pick out X-ray luminous/gas-rich systems.
 The best strategy is then to select a clean sample using a different (independent) indicator and stack the observables of interest for the entire sample.
 For instance, \citet{Anderson2015a} argued that samples based on optical properties are not prone to the X-ray selection bias.

 \citet{Anderson2015a} used a sample of 'locally brightest galaxies' (LBG) defined by \citet{Planck2013} and measured the stacked X-ray luminosity, whereas \citet{Planck2013} studied the stacked tSZ signal.
 The rationale for using LBGs is that they typically correspond to the central galaxy in a dark matter halo.
-These studies bin their sample in LBG stellar mass and use this as a proxy for halo mass, using the stellar-to-halo mass relation predicted by the semi-analytic model of \citet{Guo2011}.
+These studies bin their sample in LBG stellar mass and use this as a proxy for halo mass, using the stellar-to-halo mass relation predicted by the semi-analytic model of \citet{Guo2011}. \cite{Wang2016} have done a recalibration of the \citet{Anderson2015a} result using gravitational lensing, in order to eliminate the model dependence linking the central galaxy luminosity to its parent halo mass.
 The resulting X-ray luminosity-mass and tSZ-mass scaling relations may, however, be difficult to interpret if there is significant scatter in the correlations between the different observables used.
 This is where realistic numerical hydrodynamical simulations can be helpful, as they offer a way to interpret the observations and study the effect of these physical processes on the matter distribution in the Universe.

 In this paper we study the X-ray and tSZ effect scaling relations using a large sample of galaxy groups from the Galaxy And Mass Assembly (GAMA) survey \citep{Driver2011}, a large spectroscopic survey that is ideally suited to identify galaxy groups.
 In contrast to \citet{Anderson2015a}, we determine the halo masses using stacked weak gravitational lensing measurements from the Kilo-Degree Survey \citep[KiDS;]{Kuijken2015, Hildebrandt2016a, deJong2017}.
 We use the X-ray measurements from the ROSAT All Sky Survey X-ray data \citep{Voges1992} and the Planck Compton-$y$-map \citep{Planck2015} for the tSZ measurements.
 The groups are identified using (a modified version of) the Friends-of-Friends group finding algorithm employed for the GAMA survey \citep{Robotham2011}.
 Crucially, we apply the same algorithm to the BAryons and HAloes of MAssive Systems simulations \citep[BAHAMAS;][]{McCarthy2017}, so that we obtain two identically-selected group samples.
 We use the integrated stellar mass of the groups (which is a proxy for the total halo mass) to stack the other observables.